djangify/our-spot/README.md

 ![Dashboard wireframe](readme/wireframes/wf-dashboard.png)

-Other options available are to see images added by other uses and to addd their own images
+Other options available are to see images added by other uses (locations tab) and to addd their own images (new spot tab).

 ![Locations](readme/wireframes/wf-locations.png)